1stEsper/Brazil_ECommerce_Pipeline/README.md

-# Brazil E-Commerce Data Pipeline (Olist)
+# Brazil E-commerce Analytics Stack: From Raw Data to Business Intelligence

 A robust Data Engineering pipeline designed to ingest, validate, and store Brazilian e-commerce data from local sources to a Cloud Data Lake and finally into a structured PostgreSQL Data Warehouse.

 ## Project Overview
 This project demonstrates an end-to-end ELT (Extract, Load, Transform) pattern using modern data stack tools.
-The goal is to handle the Olist dataset (100k+ orders) by ensuring data quality and proper schema management before analytical modeling.
+The goal is to handle the Olist dataset (100k+ orders) by ensuring data quality and proper schema management before analytical modeling (*Featuring Medallion Architecture, Star Schema modeling with dbt, and Dockerized deployment*.).

 ## Tech Stack